atlas-devel/atlas-devel/README.md

 ---

-## Areas of Work
+## What I Care About

+**Problem Solving**
+Understanding real problems and turning them into practical, usable solutions.

 **Software Engineering**
-Designing and developing web applications, backend services, APIs, and software solutions.
+Building maintainable applications, backend services, APIs, and systems.

 **AI Engineering**
-Integrating AI capabilities into applications through LLM APIs, retrieval systems, embeddings, and related technologies.
+Using AI to make software more capable, useful, and accessible.

+**Product Development**
+Taking ideas beyond code and turning them into products that address real needs.

 **Cybersecurity**
-Interested in penetration testing, application security, networking, and understanding how software and systems can be secured.
+Exploring penetration testing, application security, networking, and secure system design.

-**Product Development**
-Co-founding and collaborating on software projects, from ideas and architecture to implementation.

 ---